joolstorrentecalo/gitlab-foss/doc/user/profile/index.md

    - **Designs**: Designs you added, updated, and removed in your projects.
    - **Team**: Projects you joined and left.

-## Sign-in services

-Instead of using a regular username and password to sign in to GitLab, you can use a sign-in service instead.

-### Connect a sign-in service

-To connect a sign-in service to use for signing in to GitLab:

-1. On the left sidebar, select your avatar.
-1. Select **Edit profile**.
-1. Select **Account**.
-1. Locate the **Service sign-in** section.
-1. Under the **Connected Accounts** section, select the button that corresponds with the service you want to sign in with.
-1. Follow the instructions for the selected service to start signing in with it.

-### Disconnect a sign-in service

-To disconnect a sign-in service used for signing in to GitLab:

-1. On the left sidebar, select your avatar.
-1. Select **Edit profile**.
-1. Select **Account**.
-1. Locate the **Service sign-in** section.
-1. Under the **Connected Accounts** section, select **Disconnect** next to the button that corresponds with the service you no longer want to sign in with.

 ## Session duration

 ### Stay signed in for two weeks